 Hello, my Fall-loving friends!
-If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill—$ 1 Dolla bill to be exact.
+If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill—a $1 Dolla bill to be exact.
 Today I’ll show you a step-by-step tutorial on creating these budget-friendly gems for your home this Fall.
 They also make a DIY workshop or gift idea.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.